Skip to main content

 Real-life examples of regression analysis

-Let's turn our attention to examining how a few industries use the regression analysis to improve their outcomes:
+Here’s how a few industries use regression analysis to improve their outcomes:

 Healthcare